The Durance Valley

 The Lakeside Walk is a virtually flat ten kilometre-long path around the lake, passing through forests and reed-beds, along which you can either walk or cycle.
 Boasting a rich variety of plants and wildlife, all the family will enjoy this little paradise for nature lovers.
 The Escale dam was filled with water in 1960, and today it is full to 80% with Durance silt, which has resulted in it becoming overgrown with reed-beds and riparian vegetation, thus creating a marvellous environment for avifauna.

 A Crossroad of cultures

 Lavender Route, Napoleon Route, Alps Route, Campanile Route, Domitian Way, Salinian Way...
 From the ancient times, we have been standing at the crossroads, so we have perpetuated this tradition by creating many footpaths.
-Here, nature is still little disturbed and we do our utmost to enhance its beauty through hiking and open-air activities.
-A wild and unexpected nature is just off the highway and tourist accomodations.
+Here, nature hasn't been disrupted yet and we do our utmost to enhance its beauty through hiking and open-air activities.
+A wild and unexpected nature is just off the highway and tourist accommodations.

-Baptized Napoleon Road in 1932, this very famous historic road of more than 300 km invites you along municipalities, 5 departments and 2 regions crossed (PACA and Rhône-Alpes) to the history of France.
-This road follows, most exactly possible, the route made in one week by the Emperor accompanied by 1200 men in March, 1815, from Golf Juan (Alpes-Maritimes) to Grenoble (Isère).
+Baptized Napoleon Road in 1932, this very famous historic road of more than 300 km invites you along municipalities, through 5 departments and 2 regions crossed (Provence-Alpes-Côte-d'Azur and Rhône Alpes Auvergne) to the history of France.
+This road follows, as exactly as possible, the route made in one week by the Emperor accompanied by 1200 men in March, 1815 from Golf Juan (Alpes-Maritimes) to Grenoble (Isère).
 His objective was, from the Elba Island where it was in exile, to go back up towards the capital avoiding the royalist big cities to reconquer the power.

 The Via Domitia